2023 James Logan Martin Luther King Jr Invitational

 K: Historical examples and complete explanations are helpful—these debates often devolve into assertions and jargon.
 Specificity in the link debate is key for both sides.

 K Affs: I generally believe that teams should read a topical affirmative, but I can be persuaded otherwise.
 Clarity and consistent explanation of the 1AC are essential.
-Fairness is the most compelling impact to framework, but it must be explained well.
 I will be more persuaded by arguments about predictable limits and research burdens than those about ground, skills, or education.

 K v K: Almost no experience with these debates—I mostly read policy arguments in high school.
 Clarity and explanation will win you the ballot.